ryanthommes/ART-151_Project3/README.md

 [View](https://ryanthommes.github.io/ART-151_Project3/)

 Small project that uses connected MIDI controllers to manipulate and display data.
-This project creates pixel art from an uploaded image and displays it on the MIDI controller (Launchpad Mini Mk3).
+This project creates pixel art from an uploaded image and displays it on the MIDI controller (Novation Launchpad Mini [Mk3]).